 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230) - Classification of Certain Cash Receipts and Cash Payments.
 The new guidance applies to all entities that are required to present a statement of cash flows under Topic 230 and addresses specific cash flow items to provide clarification and reduce the diversity in presentation of these items.
 The guidance is effective for annual periods beginning after December 15, 2017 and interim periods within that year.
 Early adoption is permitted.
-Adoption of this standard is not expected to have any impact on our consolidated financial position and results of operations as our current policies are aligned with this standard.
+Adoption of this standard is not expected to have a material impact on our consolidated financial position, results of operations and statement of cash flows.